zachrugpad/adm-docs/docs/intro.md

 ### Webhooks
 All REST Marketplace API Webhooks will be sent a valid ADM webhook token.

-During the testing phase of your application’s integration into the ADP platform an ADM webhook token will be provided.
+During the testing phase of your application’s integration into the ADM platform an ADM webhook token will be provided.

-Authenticate all incoming webhooks using your provided ADM webhook token, and the provided hash function to decrypt incoming webhook messages.
+Authenticate all incoming webhooks using the `X-ADM-Webhook-Signature` header, the provided ADM Webhook token, and the provided hash function to decrypt incoming webhook messages.

 ## Support